richgel999/ufo_data/bin/anon_pdf.md

 *   [https://youtu.be/I3U56KZbswU?t=100](https://youtu.be/I3U56KZbswU?t=100)

-Note: The term “milab” is used by ufologists and popular culture to describe a similar phenomena reported by some witnesses.
+>**_Note_**: The term “milab” is used by ufologists and popular culture to describe a similar phenomena reported by some witnesses.

 **(PUBLIC DOMAIN)** - July 1980 — Sunn Classic Pictures releases the film Hangar 18 about a cover-up following a crashed UAP in Arizona; the craft in the story is taken to the fictional “Wolf AFB” in Texas where it is analyzed.
 The occupants are described as near-human and match a similar story told to Linda Moulton Howe by AFOSI counterintelligence agent Richard Doty at Kirtland AFB three years later.